 25 March 1988: Sammy Rat’s Big Big Blues Band supported The Men They Couldn’t Hang, along with Fire Next Time, at the Civic Hall, Guildford.
 Picture courtesy of Sammy Rat

 This led to other supporting slots at the Civic, including Julia Fordham, The Supremes and The Blues Band.
 The Talbot, Ripley became a regular Sunday evening gig for the band and was always well attended.
-May saw the boys back at the West End Centre support The Rythm Sisters.
+May saw the boys back at the West End Centre supporting The Rhythm Sisters.
 In July that year, the band also secured a supporting slot for Desmond Dekker at The West End Centre, Aldershot.
 That same month it was rumored that Sammy Rat would be on the bill for Showcase ’88 to be held at Centre Halls, Woking; but it wasn’t to be, consoling themselves with a headliner at Queens Head, Byfleet.
 Their latest eight track demo however was well received by Soundscene reviewers, labeling the band ‘the notable R’n’R heroes of our time’ and the demo ‘of the usual quality and distinction.’
+On 1 September ’88 the full band played The White Lyon, Worplesdon.

 1990 was the beginning of a raft of changes, except The Rats regular sound man Graham ‘Chalks’ Collins, but also saw them supporting The Blues Band at the Civic.
 Larry ? (sax) joined, followed by a full brass section.
 George left to go to college and was replaced on bass by Bubs Reid.
 Reid disappeared and was replaced by Gareth Morgan.
 Rose left in 1990 and was replaced by, non-relative, Phil Rose.
 Several more line up changes followed and the band finally split in about the mid 1990s.
 The band’s “Waterfront” cassette LP was selling well from Collectors Records Centre, Guildford in late 1990.